merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 cd 02_METAGENOME_PROCESSING/
 ```

-We provide an example configuration file (`MISC/metagenomes_config.json`) in the DATAPACK that can be used for reproducing our assemblies.
+We provide an example configuration file (`MISC/metagenomes_config.json`) in the [datapack](https://doi.org/10.6084/m9.figshare.22776701) that can be used for reproducing our assemblies.
 Copy that file over to your current working directory:

 ```bash
 cp ../MISC/metagenomes_config.json .